Skip to content

 STEP 6: Stitch the mouth to the body

-Once pinned, sew around the edge of the pocket leaving the top part unsewn so that you can safely slip in the coins or tuck in a note.
+Once pinned, sew around the curved part of the pocket.
+Leave the top part (where the fold is) unsewn so that you can safely slip in the coins or tuck in a note.

 STEP 7: Position the eyes on the body